jimersylee/php-mobile-locator/README.md

 > Current data entries: 481,615

 **This project has been parsed by Zread.
-If you need a quick overview of the project, you can click on the number of views to view it：[Understand this project](https://zread.ai/zxc7563598/php-mobile-locator)**
+If you need a quick overview of the project, you can click here to view it：[Understand this project](https://zread.ai/zxc7563598/php-mobile-locator)**

 ---